kx-Huang/ChatGPT-on-WeChat/README.md

 ---

-### 2.2 Config `ChatGPT` Features
+### 2.3 Config Model Features

-You can change whatever `ChatGPT` features you like to handle different types of tasks. (e.g. complete text, edit text, generate image...)
+You can change whatever features you like to handle different types of tasks. (e.g. complete text, edit text, generate code...)

 Currently, we use `createCompletion()` to generate or manipulate text for daily usage, which: